LukeDickerson19/window-switcher-workaround/README.md

 I was trying to make it move in the order of the KDE Plasma Task Manager itself but I couldn't find a way to get the order of it's window icons via the command line.
-If anyone knows hows to get the order of the Task Manager please let me know (so we could use "Manual Sort" instead of "Do not sort" :D)!
+If anyone knows hows to get it please let me know (so we could use "Manual Sort" instead of "Do not sort" :D)!

+This script only works on Xorg due to it's dependency on wmctrl.

 ```